Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 				disabled or with Fn+F3 masked
 				off
 				IBM: screen lock, often turns
-				off the ThinkLight as side-effect
+				off the woke ThinkLight as side-effect
 				Lenovo: battery

 0x1004	0x03	FN+F4		Sleep button (ACPI sleep button
 				semantics, i.e. sleep-to-RAM).
 				It always generates some kind
-				of event, either the hot key
-				event or an ACPI sleep button
+				of event, either the woke hot key event or an ACPI sleep button
 				event.
 The firmware may
 				refuse to generate further FN+F4